 First thing first: this isn’t a podcast app, it’s a shortcut to the podcasting section of the main Google Search app.
 The app is intended to highlight a distinct set of functions that are hidden in the main app by promoting it as a separate app.

 Google Podcasts doesn’t request any system level permissions whatsoever.
 The app doesn’t need to ask for permission to use your location data, contacts, and other permissions as it has already got those permissions.
-Since you’re really using the main Google app, the podcast app has all the same permissions as the Google app.
+Since you’re using the main Google app, the podcast app has all the same permissions as the Google app.
 I’m not saying that the app uses these permissions but merely pointing out that it has them — and that few (if any?) other podcast apps request the same permissions.

 The same goes for the app’s storage space usage report.
 The shortcut app is just 270 kB consisting mostly of icon files.
 The app’s caches, including downloaded episodes which can take up significant space, are reported under the main Google app.